 With keys to our cute two-bedroom room, we relaxed with an open front room overlooking the bay.
 The place worked for my family.
 The cozy space offered a wood-burning fireplace.
 Starved, we all quickly shower and head over to the recommended Lucas Wharf Restaurant.

 Bodega Bay Restaurants

 It's a Monday night, and right away, we are seated at a table by a window with a panorama view of Bodega Bay.
-I am happy.
 I see quite a few locals occupying the tables.
-That's a good sign that we are at the right place.
+That's a good sign that we are in the right place.

 Dinner was tasty, relaxing with decent service.
-While we ate, we watched local fisherman bring in the crab.
+While we ate, we watched local fishers bring in the crab.
 It was entertaining watching the men pick up the crabs and skillfully avoid getting pinched by their claws.